 A service that manages the profile information of LINE users.
-Information registered with LINE Profile+ includes name, gender, birthdate, phone number and address.
-Unlike for regular profile information, only corporate users who have applied for LINE Profile+ can obtain the information registered with LINE Profile+.
+The information that users register with LINE Profile+ (name, gender, birthday, address, telephone number) differs from profile information and can only be obtained by corporate users who have undergone the application process.
 For more information, see Get user data registered with LINE Profile+.

 # LINE Simple Beacon

 LINE Simple Beacon is a specification for beacon hardware for LINE bot developers.
 For more information, see LINE Simple Beacon (opens new window).

 # LINE's in-app browser